Strategies in Communication: Your Guide to Better Connections

 2. Use multiple modes of communication.

-We commonly communicate with others using multiple communication modes without noticing.
+We often communicate with others using a wide range of different communication styles without even noticing it.
 In an email to a coworker, you may include a screenshot of a document—a visual and written method of communication.
-When you speak to someone, you are always using nonverbal communication with your body language and verbal communication as you’re speaking.
+When you speak to someone face-to-face, meanwhile, you likely use nonverbal communication with your body language and verbal communication as you’re speaking.

-Using multiple modes of communication intentionally can add clarity to what you’re trying to convey.
+Intentionally using multiple modes of communication can add clarity to what you’re trying to convey.
 Match the modes of communication you choose to the type of communication and listener.
 Consider the best way to communicate based on the end goal and needs of the listener, and prepare to use multiple modes of communication if sharing with a group.

 3. Be mindful of your tone.